OpenConext/OpenConext-pdp/src/test/resources/test-harness/README.md

 The `response.json` is the expected response from PdP.
 You can capture examples in the policy playground in Manage for both the requests and responses.

+Policy XML files are not used by the harness and are intentionally not used.

 With `mvn test` all the tests are run, with `mvn test -Dtest=PolicyHarnessTest -Dpolicy={policy_dir_name}` only the policy in directory `policy_dir_name` is tested.

+To re-record responses from the running PdP, use record mode:

+`mvn clean test -Dtest=PolicyHarnessTest -Drecord=true`
+This overwrites each `response.json` with the actual response.

 If you want to test with multiple - possible conflicting - policies, you can add multiple policy_XYZ.json in the directory, and these will all be used in the test.